waimea-cholmes2/300DTD-Workout-Tracker-Website-Project/docs/1-sprint-1-prototype.md

 - List of Favourites, Owned and Other exercises, with a small symbol and key showiing which favourites are owned
 - Added delete button for exercises which are owned by the user.
 - A new home symbol in the top replaces the back button in certain pages, also include the home button in the forms
-- Centred the text in the header and added a logout buttin, as well as a login button in the header on the landing page.
+- Centred the text in the header and added a logout button, as well as a login button in the header on the landing page.

 <iframe style="border: 1px solid rgba(0, 0, 0, 0.1);" width="800" height="450" src="https://embed.figma.com/proto/qfNz3wUZ3utSq7v1vSiOK5/Workout-Tracker-High-Quality--3-?node-id=2-2&p=f&scaling=scale-down&content-scaling=fixed&page-id=0%3A1&starting-point-node-id=2%3A2&show-proto-sidebar=1&embed-host=share" allowfullscreen></iframe>